ekdennisek/gjallarhorn-sleipner/README.md

 The list below is far from an exhaustive list of what's coming, but the main features for a 1.0.0 version should all be listed.

-* Create and upload PCB layout
 * Read the input state of the two special buttons, fé and úr
-* Write a usage section
+* Write a usage and a technical specs section
 * Allow a user to change the channel, tempo and note of the CV channels
 * Allow a user to set gate duration as a percentage of a step